oscaragudelom/Pansharpening-IQA/README.md

 The dataset is composed of 440 images, where half are images in true color and the other half images in pseudocolor.
 True color images are composed of the red (R), green (G) and blue (B) bands, that constitute the visible spectrum.
 The pseudocolor images are composed of near infrared (NIR), R, G bands, according to [1].

-From these images, ten are pristine multi-spectral images, ten are interpolated multi-spectral images [2],  and 420 are fused images using six different fusion techniques, three of multi-resolution analysis and three of principal component substitution.
+From these images, ten are pristine multi-spectral images, ten are interpolated multi-spectral images [2],  and 420 are fused images using six different fusion techniques, three of them belong to the multi-resolution (MR) category and three of them are based om principal component substitution (PC).
 Two distortions (blur and additive white gaussian noise (awgn)) are applied to five different scenes of the pristine Roma image from Digital Globe [3] with three intensity levels.
 In  total, there are:

 * Five Scenes.
 * Two color planes.